 In addition to this unloading flexibility, they got other upgrades as well.
 When you buy a whole new system or upgrade an existing system, you can improve the electronics, get efficient new motors and improve all your mechanical capabilities.

-Whether scaling up entirely or looking to dip your toes in automation, AZO has many years of experience in bringing innovative German designs to American shores.
+Whether scaling up entirely or looking to dip your toes in automation for bulk material handling operations, AZO has many years of experience in bringing innovative German designs to American shores.
 We developed the original cyclone screener, and we haven’t stopped innovating the ingredient automation industry since.